Minimax Optimal Convergence Rates for Estimating Ground Truth from Crowdsourced Labels: Main Results

 \paragraph{Theoretical Results}

-Now we present a statistical analysis for the projected EM algorithm discussed in Section \ref{sec:pEM} with the proposed initializer.
-A general theory covers any initializer $y^{(0)}$ whose labeling error is below a certain rate is referred to Theorem \ref{thm:pEMgen} in the supplementary material.
+Now we present a statistical analysis for the projected EM algorithm discussed in Section \ref{sec:DW} with the proposed initializer.
+A general theory covers any initializer $y^{(0)}$ whose labeling error is below a certain rate is referred to Theorem \ref{thm:pEMgen} in the appendix.
 Before stating the main result, we need to define a new quantity.
-Remembering the effective workers' abilities $\mu_1,...,\mu_n$ defined in (\ref{eq:effecmu}), we define the effective average ability with respect to the projected EM algorithm as
+Recall that the effective workers' abilities $\mu_1,...,\mu_n$ defined in (\ref{eq:effecmu}).
+We define the effective average ability with respect to the projected EM algorithm as